Frequently Asked Questions

 What therapies are offered?

 Dr Howells’ background in Clinical Psychology means that he is able to use a different models of therapy in his work, depending on need and client preference.
-He uses Cognitive Behavioural Therapy (CBT), Cognitive Analytic Therapy (CAT) and Eye Movement Desensitisation Reprocessing, as well as systemic and psychodynamic ideas.
+He uses Cognitive Behavioural Therapy (CBT), Cognitive Analytic Therapy (CAT) and Eye Movement Desensitisation Reprocessing (EMDR), as well as systemic and psychodynamic ideas.
 He currently does a lot of work with younger people, in which he draws upon ideas from developmental psychology.

 Who do you see?